-(51) \I wonder whoi [John saw $t_i$ ] and [ $t_i$ kissed Mary].
+(51) I wonder who_i [John saw t_i] and [t_i kissed Mary]

-It is not clear whether the who left effect would arise here.
-The coordination here has to be on the AgrsP-level due to the presence of a lexical subject in the first conjunct.
-Below I will adopt Nunes's (2004) sideward-movement analysis of ATB.
+It is not clear whether the who left effect arises here.
+The coordination here has to be on the AgrsP-level.
+Below I adopt Nunes's (2004) sideward-movement analysis of ATB.
 Under that analysis, who moves to SpecAgrsP of the second conjunct and then gets remerged into the object position of the first conjunct.
-While I have assumed above that what is behind the who left effect is a ban on movement from SpecAgrsP to SpecCP, if what is responsible for the who left effect is actually that a subject undergoing whmovement cannot move to SpecAgrsP, movement of who to the SpecAgrsP of the second conjunct will still be blocked in (51).
-On the other hand, if what is responsible for the who left effect is indeed movement from SpecAgrsP to SpecCP, the issue will not arise (due to sideward movement of who into the first conjunct, there is no SpecAgrsP-to-SpecCP movement in [51]).
-Anyway, (51) is still ruled by CL: the first conjunct is targeted by successive-cyclic movement, which is not the case with the second conjunct.
-This yields a CL violation due to a labeling conflict.
+If what is responsible for the who left effect is that subjects undergoing wh-movement cannot move to SpecAgrsP, movement of who to the SpecAgrsP of the second conjunct will still be blocked.
+However, if what is responsible for the who left effect is movement from SpecAgrsP to SpecCP, the issue will not arise (due to sideward movement of who there is no SpecAgrsP-to-SpecCP movement in (51)).21 Anyway, (51) is still ruled by CL: the first conjunct is targeted by successive-cyclic movement, which is not the case with the second conjunct.
+This yields a CL violation due to a labeling conflict.22